dotnet/csharplang/proposals/csharp-8.0/default-interface-methods.md

 ```

-The most specific override rule ensures that a conflict (i.e. an ambiguity arising from diamond inheritance) is resolved explicitly by the programmer at the point where the conflict arises.
+The most specific implementation rule ensures that a conflict (i.e. an ambiguity arising from diamond inheritance) is resolved explicitly by the programmer at the point where the conflict arises.

-Because we support explicit abstract overrides in interfaces, we could do so in classes as well
+Because we support explicit reabstractions in interfaces, we could do so in classes as well

 ```csharp
 abstract class E : IA, IB, IC // ok